Alexandros22/Java-EE-8/README.md

 > http://localhost:8080/m1/list/status?id=1  Method: POST

-which responses with the content of variable isCompleted: true or false We should put the id (x) of the object that we want to see (if it isCompleted) in the URL (http://localhost:8080/m1/list/status?id=x)
+which responds with the content of variable isCompleted: true or false We should put the id (x) of the object that we want to see (if it isCompleted) in the URL (http://localhost:8080/m1/list/status?id=x)

 > http://localhost:8080/m1/list/1  Method: GET

-which responses with the hole list object like this:
+which responds with the hole list object like this:

 {
   "creator": "Alex",